brianmcananey/milestone-project-4/TESTING.md

 It was suggested that I could add additional features to the site, which included links to each restaurant and to edit the styling of the log out navbar.

+# Issues

+I encountered a number of issues throughout my project, for example, I changed my database on the /admin page on my site, but the changes wouldnt render when pushed to heroku.
+I had to override the changes and create a db.json file so my database on heroku could find them.

+I regularly used Chat GPT and my local AI Gemini on my laptop to help find solutions to my issues.

 ## Known bugs and fixes